Benefits of Black Seed Oil For Hair and Scalp Health

-You can think of it as a natural detox for your head and hair because it unclogs hair follicles and helps shift dead skin cells, bacteria and other toxins like hair product build-up to give your scalp a deep cleanse.
+You can think of it as a natural detox for the head and hair because it unclogs hair follicles and helps shift dead skin cells, bacteria and different toxins like hair product build-up to give the scalp a deep cleanse.
 It nourishes the skin of the scalp and calms irritation caused by psoriasis, eczema and other inflammatory conditions.
-Natural sebum is designed to moisturize hair but when you when you use harsh commercial products they tend to strip the hair of oil which causes rebound oiliness.
+Natural sebum is designed to moisturize hair but when you when you use harsh commercial products they tend to strip the hair of oil that causes rebound oiliness.
 Black seed oil balances oil production and protects the hair.

 Helps stop hair loss

-Finasteride is prescribed for baldness because it is a 5 alpha-reductase inhibitor, meaning it moderates the production of DHT (dihydrotestosterone) from testosterone.
-Black seed is a potent natural DHT blocker due to its rich content of β-sitosterol.
+Finasteride prescription is given for baldness because it is a 5 alpha-reductase inhibitor, meaning it moderates the production of DHT (dihydrotestosterone) from testosterone.
+Black seed is a efficacious natural DHT blocker due to its rich content of β-sitosterol.
 Antioxidants and iron are also very important for hair growth and black seed oil is rich in both of these too.
-Hair is very sensitive to even a small change in iron stores in the body and iron deficiency is thought to contribute to hair loss, especially in alopecia areata, telogen effluvium, androgenetic alopecia, and diffuse hair loss.
+Hair is very sensitive to even a small change in iron stores in the body and iron deficiency contribute to hair loss, especially in alopecia areata, telogen effluvium, androgenetic alopecia, and diffuse hair loss.
 Besides being a good source of iron, black seed oil also supplies the zinc and magnesium necessary for healthy hair.